LockwoodTopping/SophieTTS/README.md

     2.2 Run the script using Python:

-      says "Alexa, what is the weather?" over the computer speakers
+      This will say "Alexa, what is the weather?" over the computer speakers:

        python SophieTTS.py -t "What is the weather?"